Virtuoso1/r-portfolio/README.md

-Basic react APplication to create a developer portfolio
+Basic react application to create a developer portfolio